Robert C. Gainer

 Prior to joining the Cutler Law Firm, Bob clerked for the Chief Judge of the United States Bankruptcy Court for the Southern District of Iowa, and then went on to work for the United States Department of Justice as a Special Assistant, United States Attorney, and with the United States Trustee Program in Iowa, Minnesota, and Michigan.

-Bob is the former president of the Federal Bar Association, Iowa Chapter, and Bankruptcy Committee Chair of the Young Lawyers Division of the American Bar Association.
+Bob is current chair of the Iowa State Bar Association Commercial and Bankruptcy Law Section, the former president of the Federal Bar Association, Iowa Chapter, and Bankruptcy Committee Chair of the Young Lawyers Division of the American Bar Association.
+He previously served as the deputy boxing commissioner for the State of Iowa.
 He is a frequent lecturer on the topics of bankruptcy law, collections, enforcement of mechanics liens and public improvement actions (Iowa Chapter 573 and Miller Act enforcement).

 Iowa State Courts